Papyrus 101

-Papyrus 101 (in the Gregory-Aland numbering), designated by 𝔓^{101}, is an early copy of the New Testament in Greek.
+Papyrus 101, also known as P. Oxy.
+66 4401, is an early copy of the New Testament in Greek.
 It is a papyrus manuscript of the Gospel of Matthew.
 The surviving texts of Matthew are verses 3:10-12; 3:16-4:3, they are in a fragmentary condition.
-The manuscript palaeographically has been assigned to the 3rd century.
+It is designated by the siglum in the Gregory-Aland numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 3rd century CE.
+It is one of the numerous manuscripts found at the site of Oxyrhynchus.